open-telemetry/opentelemetry-go-contrib/README.md

 ### Compatibility

-OpenTelemetry-Go attempts to track the current supported versions of the [Go language](https://golang.org/doc/devel/release#policy).
+OpenTelemetry-Go Contrib attempts to track the current supported versions of the [Go language](https://golang.org/doc/devel/release#policy).
 The release schedule after a new minor version of go is as follows: